siddharthbhonge/Face_Recognition_with_jetson_TX2/ReadMe.md

 |-Find the encoding from the database that has smallest distance with the target encoding.<br />
 |--Initialize the min_dist variable to a large enough number (100).
 It will help you keep track of what is the closest encoding to the input's encoding.<br/>
 |--Loop over the database dictionary's names and encodings.
 To loop use for (name, db_enc) in database.items().<br/>
-|---->Compute L2 distance between the target "encoding" and the current "encoding" from the database.<br/>
+|----Compute L2 distance between the target "encoding" and the current "encoding" from the database.<br/>
 |----If this distance is less than the min_dist, then set min_dist to dist, and identity to name.<br/>